 I believe in God, the Father Almighty, Creator of heaven and earth; and in Jesus Christ, His only Son, our Lord: Who was conceived by the Holy Spirit, born of the Virgin Mary; suffered under Pontius Pilate, was crucified, died and was buried.
 He descended into hell; the third day He rose again from the dead; He ascended into heaven, is seated at the right hand of God the Father Almighty; from thence He shall come to judge the living and the dead.
 I believe in the Holy Spirit, the Holy Catholic Church, the communion of Saints, the forgiveness of sins, the resurrection of the body, and life everlasting.
 Amen.

 45-50 minutes – Discussion questions

 - Have you ever thought about the Holy Spirit as a Person?
-And as a Person, do you realize that you are called to have a personal relationship with the Holy Spirit?
-Confirmation is the way to deepen and strengthen this relationship and, thus, experience the effects of this relationship.
+Given that fact, do you realize that the Third Person in the Blessed Trinity wants to have a personal relationship with you?
+Confirmation is the way to deepen and strengthen this relationship and, thus, experience its effects.
 Share any thoughts about the idea of having a personal relationship with God the Holy Spirit.